Population-Transcriptomics/Cell-Cycle-on-C1/fluorescence/Fluorescence-measured-in-ImageJ.md

 ## 34 1772-067-039_E07 4-MultipleCells      0-No Error   0-No Error
 ```

 Report from User 1 used for final fluorescence values.
 Prepare additional columns for `Run` and `Well`.
 Rename errors in `Error` column to match the consensus error report.
-Add `Discard` column for wells with consensus errors and outliers (fluorescence > 200).
+Add `Fluo_QC` column for wells with consensus errors and outliers (fluorescence > 200).